blindern/billett/README.md

 This project is run with Docker and mainly consists of:

-* PHP backend container running php-fpm serving the backend api as well as simplesamlphp for authentication
+* PHP backend container running php-fpm serving the backend api
 * nginx container that serves the static files and acts as a proxy to the backend
 * mysql container as database

-Docker Compose is used to simplify running the containers.

 ## Backend API details